Nonperturbative Semiclassical Spin Dynamics for Ordered Quantum Magnets: Results

 The schematic picture discussed above is based on identifying the lower and upper bounds of the continuum and isolated states from THED, neglecting their dispersion.
 The actual dispersions of the two-magnon eigenstates obtained from THED for $\Delta = 5$, $2$, and $1$ are shown in the first column of Fig.~\ref{fig:4} along the $[H,H,0]$ direction.
 In the two rightmost columns of Fig.~\ref{fig:4}, we present the calculated longitudinal dynamical spin structure factor (DSSF), defined as

 with $\alpha =z$ for the model Hamiltonian Eq.~\eqref{eq:model} with only nearest-neighbor exchange $J=J_1$ and $g\mu_B B/J_1 =1.905$, where $\bm{B}$ is applied along the $z$-direction and $N_s$ denotes the number of sites.
 These calculations are carried out using both THED and MPS methods.
+The longitudinal DSSF predicted here is experimentally accessible: it can be measured directly with polarized INS, or extracted from unpolarized INS provided the $g$-tensor is anisotropic, as illustrated by the examples in Fig.~\ref{fig:5}.

 For $\Delta = 5$, we find good agreement between the longitudinal dynamical structure factor $\mathcal{S}^{zz}(\bm{q},\omega)$ computed using THED and MPS.
 Both methods reveal four nearly flat and well-defined two-magnon branches along the $[H, H, 0]$ direction.
 A real-space analysis of the corresponding Fourier-transformed wavefunctions obtained from THED and presented in the Supplementary Sec.~III, shows that given a spin flip on the ``up'' (``down'') sublattice, the second spin flip on the ``down'' (``up'') sublattice is strongly localized to the nearest-neighbor sites.
 This spatial confinement supports the identification of these modes as tightly bound two-magnon states.